RESOURCES DURING COVID-19

 Preparing to Die: website on funeral planning, including green funerals.

-5. Organizations: (Family-Directed Vigils/Home Funerals)
+5. Organizations — national and local: (Family-Directed Vigils/Home Funerals)

 Crossings: Caring for Our Own at Death: education and inspiration to families for better experiences in after-death care, with or without a funeral director, and for exercising choices that will bring about greater healing.
 Offers a 37-page step-by-step resource guide for a home funeral as a $25 booklet or as a free PDF download.